atosti/coc/README.md

 0. Have Python 3+ installed on your system.
 1. Clone the repository
 2. Run the `main.py` file.
-3. Enter a NYSE stock symbol you wish to analyze and any accompany flags.
+3. Enter a NYSE stock symbol (or series of symbols) you wish to analyze as well as any accompanying flags.
-4. Wait for it to scrape the data (this can take a few seconds).
+4. Wait for it to scrape the data (this can take a few seconds per symbol).
-5. View the score (out of 7) output into the
+5. View the score (out of 7) and output in the console.
 6. Repeat the above as necessary.
 7. Type 'exit' or 'quit' to quit